The following provides answers to some of the most frequently asked questions about the F-Factor Program.

 Frequently Asked Questions

-What does the “F” in The F-Factor Program stand for?
+What does the “F” in The F-Factor Diet stand for?

-Fiber is the “F” in The F-Factor Program.
+The “F” in F-Factor stands for fiber.
 It is the secret to losing weight without hunger.
 Fiber is the zero-calorie, non-digestible part of a carbohydrate.
 The more fiber a food has, the more full you will feel after eating, leading you to consume less throughout the day.
 In addition, fiber has zero calories — so you get to fill up without filling out.
 Most diets focus on what foods to avoid, while The F-Factor Program is about incorporating the right high-fiber foods into your diet.

 Fiber adds bulk to food without adding calories, which is why high-fiber foods are great for dieting.
 It also swells in the stomach, slows digestion, and boosts metabolism, and all this combined to make losing weight healthier and easier.
 What really gives fiber its miracle status is the way it soaks up and removes fat and calories in the stomach before your body can absorb them.
 Incredibly, the fiber found in delicious, nutritious, filling carbs does what no other food can – it actually makes fat and calories disappear!